-This vegan Scottish haggis is really the best recipe as its so easy to prepare, quick to cook in the microwave, and best of all is packed with wholesome delicious veggies, lentils, beans, oatmeal, seeds and tasty traditional haggis spices.
+This Vegan Scottish Haggis is the best recipe as its so easy to prepare, quick to cook in the microwave, and is packed with everyday vegetables, lentils, beans, oatmeal, seeds and flavoured with traditional haggis spices.
+This is a no-suet and no-flour recipe, and is ideal for vegans, vegetarians, plant-based diets, gluten-free diets, and those looking to eat more plants and less meat.

 What is a haggis?

-Instead a haggis is a type of Scottish pudding that is usually prepared with sheep or lambs offal [such as heart, liver, lungs] which is processed along with oatmeal, spices, onion, meat stock, and sometimes beef suet, before being cooked in a casing.
+A haggis is usually prepared with sheep or lambs offal [such as heart, liver, lungs] which is processed along with oatmeal, spices, onion, meat stock, and sometimes beef suet, before being cooked in a casing.
 Very old haggis recipes sometimes included breadcrumbs and eggs.
-Originally the haggis filling was cooked within a sheep or other animal stomach, but nowadays this has been replaced with an artificial casing.

-Recipes for haggis date back to the medieval times, and it is claimed haggis originated as a way for hunters to prepare a quick outdoors meal that would use up the animal offal that would have gone to waste.
+Recipes for haggis date back to British medieval times, and it is claimed haggis originated as a way for hunters to prepare a quick outdoors meal that would use up the animal offal that would have gone to waste.
 The offal was stuffed into a bag prepared with the animal stomach, and then steamed over an open fire.

 Vegan, Vegetarian, and Plant-based haggis